folio-org/raml-module-builder/README.md

 Posting a new tenant must include a body.
 The body should contain a JSON conforming to the [tenantAttributes](https://github.com/folio-org/raml/blob/master/schemas/tenantAttributes.schema) schema.

-The `module_to` entry is optional, indicating the version module for this tenant.
-If `module_to` is omitted, module is disabled for the tenant.
-The `module_from` entry is optional and indicates an upgrade for the tenant to a new module version or disable if `module_to` is omitted.
+To enable a new module indicate the version module in `module_to` and omit `module_from`.
+To upgrade a module indicate the existing version module in `module_from` and the new version module in `module_to`.
+To disable a module indicate the existing version module in `module_from` and omit `module_to`.

 The body may also hold a `parameters` property to specify per-tenant actions/info to be done during tenant creation/update.